 Black Celebrities Who Host Summer Camps

-For the 2016 camp, applicants had to complete and 500 word essay, two letters of recommendation and 10 hours of community service.
+For the 2016 camp, applicants had to complete and a 500-word essay, two letters of recommendation, and 10 hours of community service.

-Last week, I saw Keshia Knight-Pulliam with Kamp Kizzy Girls who attended a private advanced screening of Finding Dory.
+Since she lives in the Atlanta area, I saw Keshia Knight-Pulliam with Kamp Kizzy Girls who attended a private advanced screening of Finding Dory in 2016.

 Follow Kamp Kizzy on Facebook

-The father of NBA Star Dwayne Wade hosts Camp RED (Real Education Delivered).
-Campers learn life skills on finances and creativity.
+The father of NBA star Dwayne Wade hosts Camp RED (Real Education Delivered).
+Campers learn life skills in finances and creativity.
 Of course, basketball is a part of the camp and offers opportunities for disabled athletes to participate too.

 Follow the ProPops Foundation on Facebook.